- About Us

 - For Professionals

-The goal is to equip each student with the awareness, information and practical skills to interact respectfully and successfully in a diverse world, confront misinformation about Jews and Israel, and build bridges of understanding for mutual support.
-The practical focus of much of the course is on inter-cultural outreach to Latino communities as our neighbors and allies.
+The Museum of Tolerance developed the Jewish-Latino Outreach program to equip participants with the awareness, information, and practical skills to interact respectfully and successfully in a diverse world and build bridges of understanding for mutual support.
+The practical focus of the program was on intercultural outreach between Jewish and Latino students as community neighbors and allies.

 With Generous Support from:

 Additional support from: